Shahin-96/Shahin-96/README.md

 <a href="https://profile.indeed.com/p/shahins-rkqg6js"><img src="https://img.shields.io/badge/-Indeed-003A9B?&style=for-the-badge&logo=indeed&logoColor=white" /></a>

 ## Summary Biography
 Shahin is a dynamic developer with a strong foundation in electrical engineering and software development, driven to make a profound impact by leveraging his knowledge and expertise to create innovative solutions and solve complex challenges.
-Through the Google Cybersecurity Professional Certificate program, he gained a comprehensive understanding of the importance of cybersecurity practices and their impact on organizations.
-He developed the ability to identify common risks, threats, and vulnerabilities, along with effective techniques to mitigate them.
-He also learned how to protect networks, devices, people, and data from unauthorized access and cyberattacks using Security Information and Event Management (SIEM) tools.
-Additionally, he gained hands-on experience with Python, Linux, and SQL, further strengthening his technical skills in cybersecurity.
-He is proficient in programming and debugging with object-oriented languages such as Python and has hands-on experience in Shell scripting.
 Shahin is passionate about applying his AI/ML knowledge to detect anomalies, predict future threats, and develop practical applications that positively impact people's everyday tasks.
+Additionally, he has hands-on experience in utilizing ArcGIS Pro for creating informative and high-quality maps.

 ## Objective
-I am eager to leverage my expertise in machine learning and cybersecurity to develop innovative, real-world solutions that enhance security, optimize performance, and address complex challenges in today's digital landscape.
+I am eager to leverage my expertise in machine learning and Python programming to automate tedious and repetitive tasks.

 ### Programming
 <div>